Photo: M. Noonan

 through incubation, the male remains in close association with

 his mate by perching near her, following her, and engaging in

 ritual displays.
 This exhibition by the male probably

 incubation has begun, his attentiveness decreases steadily.
 The

-Common Grackle's nest is large and bulky, constructed of woody
+Common Grackle's cup shaped nest is large and bulky, constructed of woody

-stems, leaves and fine grasses.
-It is cup shaped and lined with
+stems, leaves and fine grasses and lined with

 mud and usually fine grasses or horse hair.
 Eggs are a light